 Line 34 - Enter the total New York premiums on reinsurance assumed from authorized companies.
 Include premiums allocated to New York State where the location of the risk cannot be determined (Schedule A, line 30) and premiums from risks located in New York State.
-Also include reinsurance premiums assumed from unauthorized companies that relate to transactions authorized under section 2105 of the Insurance Law and that are subject to the premiums tax on excess-lines brokers under section 2118 of the Insurance Law.
+Also include reinsurance premiums assumed from unauthorized companies that relate to transactions authorized under Insurance Law section 2105 and that are subject to the premiums tax on excess-lines brokers under Insurance Law section 2118.